-If a fuse requires replacement, snap the tool free with an appropriate tool such as diagonal pliers, and use it to replace the fuse.
+If a fuse requires replacement, snap the tool free with an appropriate, electrically insulated tool, such as diagonal pliers, and use it to replace the fuse.
+Do NOT touch any part of the fuse with anything other than the included fuse removal and installation tool until the fuse is completely removed from the SACM.
 The tool can be stored in the SACM housing retainer directly above the fuses, with the large thumb tab facing out.

-Use only Generac replacement fuses-part number 10000005117, rated 240 VAC, 6.3 Amps, 10,000 AIC.
+Use only Generac replacement fuses - part number 10000005117, rated 240 VAC, 6.3 Amps, 10,000 AIC.